apnadkarni/blt/man/vector.rst

 You can search for a particular value using the **search** operation.
 It returns a list of indices of the points with the same value.
-If no point has the same value, it returns \f(CW""\fR.
+If no point has the same value, it returns "".

   ::